henrikmk/VID-Junior/README.md

 ## Not Goals

-**Not cross-platform** - The intent is *not* to, with great effort and many spent hours, make the same user interfaces run on REBOL 2 and World despite many capability differences.
+**Not cross-platform** - The intent is *not* to, with great effort and many spent hours, make the same user interfaces run on REBOL 2, REBOL 3, Red and World despite many capability differences.
 This is about the *experience* of using the GUI system from the view of the program writer.

 **Not complex** - If a feature is too complicated, like anti-aliased rich text on REBOL 2, it will not be included, and we have already now a pretty good idea on what is possible on each programming language.
 That is where we take advantage of the capability model.